Sjs445/Rat-Timers/README.md

 Now if you press b or t you will begin timing those actions.
 Press b or t a second time to stop timing those actions.

 ```
+Started timing for b
+Started timing for t

 Time for t 5.21666

 Time for b 7.7127